MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/row-window-session-function.md

 The function returns the values at the beginning of each session.
 It uses the following conceptual calculation model:

-1. Goes over the input sequence of *Expr* values in order.
+1. Iterates over the input sequence of *Expr* values in order.

 1. For each value, it decides whether to create a new session.